 A further aim of the Foundation is to promote understanding and links with Afghanistan.
 Our initial focus will be Scotland, where Linda came from, as there is little information available about Afghanistan here.
 For example, we are investigating links and communications between schools in Afghanistan and Scotland, and helping Afghan enterprises develop products for export.

 The Foundation is funded by individuals, from all round the world.
 Our Trustees, who are not paid and receive only reasonable expenses, ensure that the charity’s funds are devoted entirely to the charity’s aims.

-In the UK the trustees undertake most of the management, administration and financial work and we employ one full-time graduate.
+In the UK the trustees undertake most of the management, administration and financial work.
+Our website is also managed by volunteers.

 The Foundation's trustees have a personal investment in the Foundation and a genuine belief in the work that Linda was doing combined with the skills and experience to ensure that funds are used effectively to make a real difference to the lives of women, children and families in Afghanistan.